Planning a Community Lantern Walk

 Responsibilities:

-1. Create and share a poll to determine the best day and time for the majority of Seedling School members to gather and make lanterns.
+1. Create and share a poll to determine the best day and time for the majority of the group to gather and make lanterns.

-2. Decide on the lantern design for the year and share an online tutorial link before the meetup date via WhatsApp.
+2. Decide on the lantern design for the year and share an online tutorial link before the meetup date via the group’s communication platform.

-3. Finalize the date, time, and location of the meetup, sharing the details on the pod communication platform, including estimated material costs and a reimbursement link.
-Consider weather conditions and the need for a covered structure.
-Share these details in the “lantern walk” group.
+3. Finalize the date, time, and location of the meetup, including estimated material costs and a reimbursement link.
+Consider weather conditions and the need for a covered structure, and share these details in the group.

-4. Send Whatsapp with needed supplies and gather additional materials that aren’t covered within the group.
+4. Send a message with a list of needed supplies and gather additional materials not covered by the group.

 5. (Optional) Create a lantern at home to use as an example.